New York vs Philadelphia

 Buy vs Rent Verdict

-New York favors either option, while Philadelphia favors buying.
+New York favors renting, while Philadelphia favors either option.

 Break-Even Timeline